osumb/challenges/docs/ChallengeLogic.md

 - [ ] The person you're challenging is on the same instrument and part as you
 - [ ] You aren't ineligible for any reason (disciplinary, failed music check, etc)

 _Note: Right now there is a distinction of part in the mellophone section, but parts don't matter for a mellophone challenge.
 That might change next year though_

+## Normal Challenge

+This is the most occurring use case.
+Let's say R13 wants to challenge R4.
+If R4 hasn't already been challenged, R13 makes the selection.
+If R13 wins, he switches spots with R4.
+If he doesn't win, no spot change happens.
+Easy!

 ## Open Spots